rupeshtiwari/coding-examples-datastructures/index.md

 # Data Structure & Algorithm Programming & problem solving

 ## You have 17 yrs of full stack coding experience still solve School level DS & Algorithm problems!

 The most important thing you need in the journey of cracking Big-4 companies is true confidence.
 When I started I had 17 years of coding experience with Angular Development, Asp.net C#, full stack coding etc. So I had over confident that I can solve directly competitive programming problems.
 This is not a true confidence.
 This type of confidence will help you for few days then you will stop since you will not be able to solve many problems.

 I am from non-computer background when in some problem people say knap-sack, back tracing, DP, two-pointers etc. I don't used to understand anything out of it.
 Therefore, I could not solve competitive programming and you can not remember problems if you really want to crack coding interview.

 Therefore, I would ask you if you are also like me non-computer science engineer and having 17 years of full stack development background.
-Still start solving Data Structure and Algorithm problems from `SCHOOL` level first.
+Still start solving `Data Structure and Algorithm` problems from `SCHOOL` level first.
 Yes I am not kidding.
 Like I said you need true confidence.
 And I will assure you if you start solving some problems that you can solve and you will get confidence slowly to solve higher difficulty levels like `BASIC`, `MEDIUM` etc.

+Therefore, here is the plan I am going to follow.
+I will assume, I don't know any coding and I am going to start from the beginning.

+## What plan I have to learn coding?

+I will try to choose some book that I can understand.
+I know many people says Algorithm Manual/Design books are great.
+However, my truth is I could not understand those books✋.
+I have to find out some book for DS and Algorithm and learn basics.
+Then I will solve school level problems.
+Then I will slowing go solving higher level problems.
+After I finish DS & Algorithms then I will start attempting Competitive Programming problems.

 ## Which Language should I use in a coding interview?

 Many companies don’t prefer Python in coding interviews.
 Because, it has an in-built library for stack or so on.
 If you are doing Python then learn one more language in backup ( C#, C, C++ or Java ).
 Python is mostly used in Data Science and Machine Learning since these topics are very complex and you must write less code to solve these big problems.

+I am going to use JavaScript for coding interview.
+I am not `node.js` expert.
+Therefore, for server side concepts I will use `C# language`.
+Since from last 17 years I have been coding in `Asp.net C#`.

 ## Where should I practice for DS and Algorithm problems?